qbl/qbl.github.io/_posts/2018-09-13-on-confidence.md

   - Growth
 ---

 Several days ago, I had a wonderful opportunity to be one of panelists in a Go-Talk session.
 The session was titled "The Power of Grit" and I was supposed to share my experience on developing grit.
-However, in this post I will not discuss about grit.
+However, in this post I will not discuss about grit, I will discuss it in another post.
 Instead, I want to discuss about confidence.

 But why?
 Well, because I think I made a mistake on this point when I answered one of the questions from a colleague in the audience.
 To be exact, the question was something along this line, "are you familiar with a term called 'the imposter syndrome'?
 For me personally, working with these bright people around me sometimes make me feel like I am not good enough.
 Do you have any tips to be confidence?"